MapsPeople/docs/src/ios/v3/booking/booking-tutorial.md

 }
 ```

 In `tableView(:didSelectRowAt indexPath:)`, get the relevant `MPLocation` for the `indexPath`.
 Initialise a `BookingsController` which we will implement next.
-Assign the selected location to a `bookableLocation` property on `BookingsController` and push the controller to the navigation stack.
+Assign the selected Location to a `bookableLocation` property on `BookingsController` and push the controller to the navigation stack.

 ```swift
 override func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) {